-You’ve finished writing that perfect song, and you’ve put all the finishing touches on it.
+Publishing Music: You’ve finished writing that perfect song, and you’ve put all the finishing touches on it.
 You know it’s going to be a hit!
-The problem is, you’re just a songwriter.
-You don’t sing, and you don’t play in a band.
-You don’t even know anyone who plays in a band.
-What are you going to do with that great song?
-Is it going to see the light of day, or is it going to sit in that folder on your hard drive, waiting for the day when you might happen to run into the lead singer of your favorite band in the milk aisle of your grocery store?
-Or are you going to do something about it and publish your song and give it a chance it deserves, so the world can hear how awesome it is?
+The problem is, you’re just a songwriter (and not a publisher).
+How are you going to publish your new song?
+Will it ever see the light of day, or is it going to sit in that folder on your hard drive?
+Or you can submit your song to a publisher and give it the chance it deserves!

-The most common publishing deal is for musicians who are both a songwriter and recording artist.
+The most common publishing deal involves musicians who are both songwriters and recording artists.
 If you are going to distribute your original song, it’s a good idea to make sure you publish that song as well, especially with a publisher.

-That was a rhetorical question.
-Of course, you’re going to be proactive and get your song published!
-The big question, though, is how you will publish your song?
 It can be challenging to secure a publishing deal of any kind, especially if you’re new to it.
-Pull that file out of your computer folder because we’re going to tell you everything you need to know about publishing a song.
+However, pull that file out of your computer folder because we’re going to tell you everything you need to know about publishing a song.
 If you’re wondering, “how do I publish a song?” we’ve got you covered.

 What Does a Song Publisher Do?